- Location: Texas

 To transfer the title to the buyer, just fill out the information requested on the certificate of title itself.
 This self-explanatory action signs over the vehicle's ownership to the buyer.

-In addition to filling out the title, complete the gray sections of the Application for Texas Certificate of Title (Form 130-U) that the buyer will take to their local County Tax Assessor-Collectors office to transfer the title.
-The buyer has up to a month to do this.
+In addition to filling out the title, complete the gray sections of the Application for Texas Title (Form 130-U) that the buyer will take to their local County Tax Assessor-Collectors office to transfer the title.
+The buyer has up to a 30 days to do this.

-If you've lost the title, you'll need to complete an Application for Certified Copy of Title and submit it to the County Tax Assessor-Collectors Office to get a duplicate title before completing the sale.
+If you've lost the title, you'll need to complete an Application for a Certified Copy of Title (Form VTR-34) and submit it to the County Tax Assessor-Collectors Office to get a duplicate title before completing the sale.

 If you wish to sell a vehicle for which you hold a bonded title, you should check with the County Tax Assessor-Collectors office about transferring the bonded title to another party.
 To sell an unregistered vehicle, you will also need to check with local authorities to find out whether you must register the vehicle before transferring ownership.